A - Z of Frequently Asked Questions

 J is for Jewellery:

-The wearing of personal jewellery (earrings etc) may cause problems in school and in play periods.
+We discourage the wearing of personal jewellery (earrings etc) as they may cause problems in school and in play periods e.g. a torn or cut ear if pulled or snagged.
 The loss of treasured items may cause upset.
-We cannot accept liability for loss of such items and discourage their wear.
+We cannot accept liability for loss of such items.

 K is for Kindergarten: